mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 and papers-please potty regulations.

 I'm not fragile,
-in need of pity or condolence.
+and I don’t want pity or condolences.
 I have a good life,
-and great support from friends and family.
+with supportive friends and family.
 I'm not depressed,
+and I’m not in
-and I don't mean to imply some constant unbearable pain.
+constant or unbearable pain.
-But, as with any marginalized group, the othering and double-standards wear on us, and become ingrained.
+But the othering and double-standards wear me down.
+The shame becomes ingrained and internalized.

 Can I go outside?
 Can I use a bathroom?